 Many factors should be considered when designing trench systems, including the qualities of the soil, changes caused by weather or climate, materials that were taken out of or will be put into the trench, or other projects nearby.
 Planning and implementation of these systems should be done by a competent person.

 10. Provide safe entrances and exits to the trench.
-OSHA requires that ladders, steps, or ramps be used whenever a trench or excavation is more than four feet deep and that all employees work within 25 feet of these provisions at all times.
-When using ladders, they must extend a minimum of 3 feet above the surface of the trench.
+OSHA requires that ladders, steps, or ramps be used whenever a trench or excavation is more than 3' deep and that all employees work within 25' of these provisions at all times.

 Employers can help prevent injuries and deaths by frequently reminding workers of these guidelines and posting signs that stress the dangers of excavation.
 These warnings could be the difference between good and bad decision-making on the job site.